Tales of Symphonia: Dawn of the New World: Development

 The opening music has been reworked into an orchestral theme for the English version of the game, similar to what was done to Tales of Symphonia.
 The Japanese version's theme song is "Nininsankyaku" (二人三脚, "Three-Legged Race" or lit.
 "Two People, Three Legs") by misono.
 It was remixed as "Nininsankyaku ver.
 2013" (二人三脚 ver.2013, "Three-Legged Race ver.
 2013" or lit.
 "Two People, Three Legs ver.
-2013"), which is also performed by misono, in the PS3 release in both the Japanese and Western releases.
+2013"), which is also performed by misono, in the PS3 release.

 The original soundtrack for Dawn of the New World spanning four CDs was released on July 9, 2008.
 A bonus DVD containing original animation involving the cast of Tales of Symphonia was given for those who preordered the game in Japan.

+Reception

-ReceptionDawn of the New World sold 120,000 copies in Japan on its first day of release and concluded the week of June 23 to June 29 (with Dawn of the New World being released on the 26th) with over 151,000 copies sold.
+Dawn of the New World sold 120,000 copies in Japan on its first day of release and concluded the week of June 23 to June 29 (with Dawn of the New World being released on the 26th) with over 151,000 copies sold.
 This made it the bestselling game of that week.
 In a report detailing Namco Bandai's results for the first fiscal quarter 2009, the company revealed that Dawn of the New World had sold over 215,000 copies in Japan by 6 August 2008.
 The game was later released under Nintendo's "Everyone’s Recommendation Selection" of budget titles in Japan.

 Since the game's release, Dawn of the New World received "average" reviews according to video game review aggregator Metacritic.

 There were conflicting opinions about voice acting on IGN: Mark Bozon stated that the voice acting was stronger than the previous game, whereas Matt Casamassina said that "the voice acting is...simply atrocious".
 Nintendojo expressed their disappointment when it was learned that Scott Menville did not return as the voice of Lloyd Irving.

 Reviewers of Famitsu gave a score of three eights and one seven, for a total of 31 out of 40, whereas Famitsu Wii+DSs reviewers gave it a score of one nine, one seven, one ten, and one nine, for a total of 35 out of 40.

 Emil was listed as the fourth most irritating RPG protagonist of all time by 1UP.com.